FREQUENTLY ASKED QUESTIONS

-Loose fitting clothing is ideal, bring/wear a pair of shorts and I may ask you to go down to your underwear as part of the assessment process so that I can clearly see what and where the problem is, how you move and establish the cause your issues.
+Loose fitting clothing is ideal, you can bring/wear a pair of shorts and I may ask you to go down to your underwear as part of the assessment process as this enables me to more clearly see what and where the problem is and establish causes of your issues.
 If you prefer not to do this that is absolutely fine, just let me know during the session.
 For massage you may be more comfortable whilst lying down if you’re wearing just underwear but again this is entirely up to you.

 How many treatments will I need:

 How long is a piece of string?!
 This very much depends on the nature of the problem.
 For Physiotherapy, I would generally hope that you would see some improvement after the first couple of sessions.
 Typically the number of sessions required will be between two and six, though there is wide variation in this.
 We can review progress on a session by session basis and I may suggest that you need to see your GP or a different specialist if treatment with myself doesn’t appear to be working or if I think it’s applicable.
 If you’re coming to see me for regular massage sessions or Pilates tuition then this can obviously go on for as long as you would like it to.

 What if I am already receiving treatment from someone else?